 This course is aligned to the EMT Basic certification available from the North Carolina Office of Emergency Medical Services and is part II of a two-course sequence required to meet the mandatory hours of training.
 The course includes skills in each area, using resources from the community to help deliver instruction to the students.
+The course includes clinical skills in each area as specified by NC OEMS for successful completion of this certification.
+Schools should use resources from the community to help deliver instruction to the students.
 English language arts are reinforced.
+Students must turn 17 prior to the end of the course to be enrolled in this course per NC OEMS requirements.

-- Work Based Learning Opportunities: Apprenticeship: Yes Industry Field Trips: Yes Cooperative Education: Yes Entrepreneurial: No Internship: No Job Shadowing: Yes Mentorships: No School Based Enterprises: No Service Learning: No - Aligned Industry Credential: Emergency Medical Technician Basic - Aligned Career Technical Student Organization: SkillsUSA
+- Work Based Learning Opportunities: Apprenticeship: No Industry Field Trips: No Cooperative Education: Yes Entrepreneurial: No Internship: No Job Shadowing: No Mentorships: Yes School Based Enterprises: No Service Learning: No - Aligned Industry Credential: Emergency Medical Technician Basic - Aligned Career Technical Student Organization: SkillsUSA